-A Chapter 13 bankruptcy is an interest free debt consolidation and repayment plan for people who are able to pay off their debts over 3 to 5 years.
+A Chapter 13 bankruptcy is an interest-free debt consolidation and repayment plan for people who can pay off their debts over 3 to 5 years.
 Chapter 13 is the only option available for those who earn more than the median family income for their state and can't otherwise pass the means test requirement of Chapter 7.

 The key difference between Chapter 7 and Chapter 13 is that under Chapter 13, the debtor is the one that normally remains in possession of any property of the bankruptcy estate and makes payments to the trustee throughout the life of the payment plan.

 If the debtor's current monthly income is less than the Florida state median, then the payment plan to the trustee will typically be for three years.
 If the current monthly income is more than the state median, the payment plan will spread over five years.
 The payment amounts are based on the debtor's anticipated disposable income over the life of the plan.
 Unlike chapter 7, the debtor does not receive an immediate discharge of debts.
 The debtor must complete the payments required under the plan before the discharge is received.
 While the plan is in effect, the automatic stay protection of the bankruptcy code is in effect protecting the debtor from lawsuits and other collection actions.
 While you're on a payment plan, your creditors cannot continue any collection efforts against you.